Nitish05/ENPM661-Dijkstra/README.md

 - The script will also display the time taken to find the path and cost of the path.
 - The script will also display the path in the map.
 - The script will also save the path and the node creation as a video as dijkstra.mp4 in the current directory.
+- In the video, the start node is displayed in red, the goal node is displayed in green, the nodes visited are displayed in blue and the path is displayed in red.
 - The script should not take more than 2 minutes to find the path.

 GitHub repository link: https://github.com/Nitish05/ENPM661-Dijkstra.git